aethelind/University/README.md

 # University
-Some coursework complete for my degree, organized by class.
+Some coursework completed for my degree, organized by class.